Quesovamos2662/WRO2026_FE_Quesovamos/README.md

 <img width="225" height="225" alt="image" src="https://github.com/user-attachments/assets/a6aa0007-fd3b-4add-a3f9-a1b560aa55e0" />

 We used exclusively Lego motors when building our car; one large, and one medium.
-We used these because they would naturally be ccmpatible with our purely Lego structure and our EV3 brick, and also because they offer a good measure of speed without sacrificing any of our car's stability.
+We used these because they would naturally be ccmpatible with our purely Lego structure and our EV3 brick, and also because they offer a good measure of speed without sacrificing any of our car's stability. (missing exact specs, like torque)

 We wanted to install an externally sourced motor system (CQRobot Encoder Motor 12V 330RPM with a gear axle shaft), but we soon realized that the system was incompatible with our project's structure.
 Because of that and their easy-to-handle nature, we chose to use Lego motors for our car.

  ## Steering mechanism

 Our project uses a simple Ackerman steering mechanism.
-Since this our first time competing, we did not want to use an overly complicated steering mechanism; hence why we didn't use something like a steering servo, which we believed to be more complex.
+Since this our first time competing, we did not want to use an overly complicated steering mechanism; hence why we didn't use something like a steering servo, which we believed to be more complex. (add)

 ## POWER SENSE AND MANAGEMENT